 Newfield, based in The Woodlands, Texas, expects 2013 production of 44 million to 47 million barrels of oil equivalent, according to a statement released yesterday after the close of regular trading.
 The company estimated 2012 production at 47 million barrels equivalent, excluding assets that have been sold.

-The company also said it’s hired Goldman Sachs Group Inc. (GS) to evaluate alternatives for its offshore oil and gas fields in Malaysia and China.
+The company also said it’s hired Goldman Sachs Group Inc. (GS:US) to evaluate alternatives for its offshore oil and gas fields in Malaysia and China.
 About 22 percent of Newfield’s production last year -- the equivalent of 10.1 million barrels of oil -- came from the assets, and output is expected to drop 29 percent to 7.2 million barrels equivalent in 2013.

 That decline may hinder efforts to sell the units, according to Leo Mariani, an analyst with RBC Capital Markets in Austin, Texas.